dima91/ap-summaries/Summaries.md

 The **Polymorphism** is the possibility of the same function or type to have many forms.
 It has two main forms: **Universal** or **Ad hoc**.
 With **universal polymorphism** the same function denotes different algorithms, determined by the actual types.
-With **ad hoc polymorphism** there is onl one algorithm: a single (universal) solution applies to different objects.
+With **ad hoc polymorphism** there is only one algorithm: a single (universal) solution applies to different objects.

 **Binding time**
 The BT of the unction name with the actual code to execute can be: at *compile time* (early/static binding), at *linking time*, at *execution time* (late/dynamic binding)